iterative/dvc.org/static/docs/commands-reference/install.md

 - A `pre-push` hook executes `dvc push` before `git push` to upload files and directories under DVC control to remote storage.

-_If a hook already exists, DVC will raise exception._
+_If a hook already exists, DVC will raise an exception.
+In such case, user should try to manually edit existing link or remove it and retry install._

 For more information about git hooks, refer to the [git-scm documentation](https://git-scm.com/docs/githooks).